-The best times to sow grass seed are in spring when the soil warms up and autumn when the weather is rainy but as long as you water the soil you can sow in summer time too.
+The best times to sow grass seed are in spring when the soil warms up and autumn when the weather is rainy, but as long as you water the soil, you can sow in summer too.
 Seeds are living things and need moisture and warmth to germinate.

-If you need to sow grass seed over a large area it is worthwhile using a seed spreader, it will save time and you will get even coverage.
-Make sure to fill correctly.
+If you need to sow grass seed over a large area, using a seed spreader is worthwhile; it will save time, and you will get even coverage.
+Make sure to fill in correctly.

-• Next, rake over the soil gently to cover the seeds and then tread lightly so they have good contact with the soil.
-They need to be about 5 - 10mm into the soil, there is no need to completely bury them.
+- Next, rake over the soil gently to cover the seeds and then tread lightly, so they have good contact with the soil.
+They need to be about 5 - 10mm into the soil; there is no need to bury them completely.

-•To protect your seed from hungry birds you can use a number of ways to protect them.
-Cover with nets, use a scarecrow or hang CD’s on sticks.
+- To protect your seed from hungry birds, you can use several ways to protect them.
+Cover with nets, use a scarecrow or hang CDs on sticks.

 Want to know more?
 Check out the rest of our Great Lawns Made Simple series.

 - Great Lawns Made Simple: How to create a new lawn